Ayusekar22/Jakarta-Weather-Prediction-2025/README.md

 ---

 ## Dataset
-Dataset yang digunakan dalam penelitian ini adalah data meteorologi historis harian yang bersumber dari portal data online resmi Badan Meteorologi, Klimatologi, dan Geofisika (BMKG) Indonesia dengan pemilihan lokasi di Jakarta Pusat.
-- Sumber: dataonline.bmkg.go.id
-- Rentang Waktu: Data diambil untuk periode 1 Januari 2015 hingga 07 Desember 2025.
-- Volume Data: Dataset ini terdiri dari 4019 baris data (observasi), di mana setiap baris merepresentasikan data cuaca harian.

 The dataset used in this research is daily historical meteorological data sourced from the official online data portal of the Indonesian Meteorology, Climatology and Geophysics Agency (BMKG) with a location selection in Central Jakarta.
 - Source: dataonline.bmkg.go.id
 - Time Range: Data is taken for the period 1 January 2015 to 07 December 2025.
 - Data Volume: This dataset consists of 4019 rows of data (observations), where each row represents daily weather data.

-Dataset ini memiliki 11 atribut orisinal yang mencatat berbagai parameter cuaca dengan keterangan sebagai berikut  :

 This dataset has 11 original attribute that record various weather parameters with the following description :